 Remove the piston/connecting rod, flywheel, bearing plate and anything that's on the PTO end of the crankshaft.
 (Not necessarily in this order.)
 Then very gently, bump the PTO end with a wooden block to remove the crankshaft from the block.
 And there's no need to reinstall the balance gears.
 They serve very little purpose.

 FYI - A cast iron flywheel with a cooling fin (fan blade) broken off will definitely run out of balance, and cause the entire engine to vibrate badly.
-At higher RPM (up to 4,000 RPM), the severe vibration could also cause the sheet metal to crack at the mounting bolt holes, and in rare cases, possibly cause the crankshaft to break at the rod journal.
+At higher RPM (up to 4,000 RPM), the excessive vibration could also cause the sheet metal to crack at the mounting bolt holes, and in rare cases, possibly cause the crankshaft to break at the rod journal.
 To statically (not spinning or in motion; at rest) put the flywheel back in balance, if the entire fin is broken off, simply break off the fin directly opposite of the broken fin with a hammer.
 But if only part of the fin is chipped off, use an angled hand grinder or a reciprocating saw / saw saw to remove about the same amount of chipped off material from the opposite fin.
 Try to make the fins match each other to maintain proper balance.
 The flywheel should still be safe to use, and the remaining intact fins will provide plenty of fresh air to adequately cool the engine.
 But the best way to put the flywheel 100% back in balance is to have it dynamically precision spin-balanced with an automotive crankshaft/flywheel balancing machine.

 How Fast Can You Spin A Cast Iron Crankshaft?